5.28.3 SET

 domain name |

-The MAILDOMAIN property is typically configured in the SMTPMailService properties file. |
+The MAILDOMAIN property is typically configured in the SMTPMailService properties file.
+This is the mail domain issued by the SMTP HELO subcommand to identify the server initiating the mail transaction. |

 |